hetznercloud/terraform-provider-hcloud/website/docs/r/server.html.md

 - `delete_protection` - (Optional, boolean) Enable or disable delete protection (Needs to be the same as `rebuild_protection`).
 - `rebuild_protection` - (Optional, boolean) Enable or disable rebuild protection (Needs to be the same as `delete_protection`).

-`network` support the following fields:
+`network` supports the following fields:
 - `network_id` - (Required, int) ID of the network
 - `ip` - (Optional, string) Specify the IP the server should get in the network
 - `alias_ips` - (Optional, list) Alias IPs the server should have in the Network.